allakhen/Homework5/README.md

 # Homework 5

-This is Homeowrk 5 due on Nov 29th
+This is Homework 5 due on Nov 29th